jinnovation/dogesay/README.md

   priorities; it's turning out to be a total nightmare to deal with)
 * If you look at source, I include an option for ASCII doge that I haven't gotten around to implementing just yet
-* Option to take in strings as command-line arguments (as well as from file)
 * Pretty text colors